 Whether sanding furniture to paint or stain, here are easy tips to make your next furniture project go smoothly!
 This simple tutorial shows you how to use an electric sander, how to sand spindles, which grit of sandpaper to use & how to prep furniture before using the primer.
 No matter your furniture piece, these DIY tricks will show you how to sand furniture the easy way.

 This post may contain affiliate links at no extra cost to you.
 See my full disclosure here.

 With the introduction of chalk paint, sanding has gotten a bad wrap, but I don’t think it’s quite the headache many have made it out to be.
-In my post, Why I Don’t Use Chalk Paint, I show you how to refinish furniture without the expense of chalk paint and hassle of waxing.
+In my post, Why I Don’t Use Chalk Paint, I show you how to refinish furniture without the expense of chalk paint and the hassle of waxing.
 There, you can read multiple reader comments on their experiences with projects where they didn’t sand.
 It’s not pretty.

 Sanding a piece of furniture shouldn’t take more than 5 minutes.
-When you picture yourself sanding a furniture piece, you might envision yourself sanding away with a small piece of sander for hours in an effort to get every bit of old stain or paint.
+When you picture yourself sanding a furniture piece, you might envision yourself sanding away with a small piece of sander for hours to get every bit of old stain or paint.
 If that was the case, I can tell you I would want no part of refinishing furniture!